-To analyse protocol implementations for side channel leakages, we derive a symbolic execution tree $\tree$ from the $\birsymb$ program, with its root denoting the initial symbolic state of the program.
-We use it to extract the protocol's \Sapic model.
+To analyze protocol implementations for side-channel leakages, we symbolically execute the instrumented program and derive a symbolic execution tree $\tree$ from the $\sbirsymb$ execution, with root denoting the initial symbolic state.
+We use $\tree$ to extract the protocol's \Sapic model.
 The tree captures all feasible execution paths explored during symbolic analysis, annotated with attacker observations and protocol-specific events.

-The execution tree $\tree$ consists of (a) leaves ($\leafnode$), indicating the end of a complete execution path in the tree, i.e., where the \birsymb{} $\fstlangcol{halt}$ statement is encountered, (b) event nodes ($\node(\nodeevent)\bnfconcat\tree'$) each containing a sub-tree $\tree'$ and an event $\nodeevent$, and (c) branch nodes ($\branchingnode(\cnd{\nodecond, \fstlangcol{a_1}, \fstlangcol{a_2}},\fstlangcol{T_1}, \fstlangcol{T_2})$) each with the condition $\nodecond$ and subtrees $\tree_\fstlangcol{i}$ with their respective addresses $\fstlangcol{a_i}$.
+The execution tree $\tree$ consists of (a) leaves ($\leafnode$), indicating the end of a complete execution path in the tree, i.e., where the $\fstlangcol{halt}$ statement is encountered, (b) event nodes ($\node(\nodeevent)\bnfconcat\tree'$) each containing a sub-tree $\tree'$ and an event $\nodeevent$, and (c) branch nodes ($\branchingnode(\cnd{\nodecond, \fstlangcol{a_1}, \fstlangcol{a_2}},\fstlangcol{T_1}, \fstlangcol{T_2})$) each with the condition $\nodecond$ and subtrees $\tree_\fstlangcol{i}$ with their respective addresses $\fstlangcol{a_i}$.

-Our symbolic execution generates two successor states for the nodes representing a branching statement (i.e., $ \fstlangcol{cjmp}$), and we continue constructing subtrees from these successor states.
+Our symbolic execution generates two successor states for the nodes representing a branching statement (i.e., $ \fstlangcol{cjmp}$), and we continue constructing subtrees from these states.
 For other statements' nodes, we get an event node with either one or no successor in the tree. {The exceptions are the nodes containing \textit{indirect jumps} which may have multiple successors that are discovered iteratively using an SMT solver following the approach outlined in~\cite{nasrabadi2023cryptobap}.}